 Editorial review policy: We do not accept payment for reviewing books or products, or pointing them out as resources.
 Our book reviewers may, however, receive review copies of books (a customary practice in the publishing industry).
 For software product reviews, our reviewers typically use free accounts, demo accounts or temporary review accounts.
 For hardware reviews, we typically use temporary product loans provided for media review purposes, or a product previously owned by the reviewer.

 Anita Campbell is the Founder of Small Business Trends, and its CEO and Publisher.

 A former corporate attorney and General Counsel, she went on to become the CEO of a technology subsidiary of Bell & Howell.
 Happily running her own business for the last decade, she founded Small Business Trends while looking for a simple way to publish newsletter articles.
 The site quickly grew, and other sites focusing on the small business market were acquired along the way.

 Anita has served on numerous Boards, including the Board of NEOSA (the technology network of COSE, Council of Smaller Enterprises); the Center for eBusiness and Information Technology at the University of Akron College of Business; and NorTech.
 She has a B.A. degree from Duquesne University and a J.D. degree from the University of Akron School of Law.
 She completed an executive education program at the University of Michigan Business School.

 Staci is the Chief Operations Officer of Small Business Trends.
-She is responsible for oversight of the day-to-day operations of the Small Business Trends network, the commissioning and scheduling of site content on Small Business Trends, relations with Small Business Trends Experts, creation of custom content, relations with syndication partners, marketing, staff oversight, staffing requirements and quality assurance.
+She is responsible for oversight of the day-to-day operations of the Small Business Trends network, as well as client relations, relations with syndication partners, marketing, staff oversight, staffing requirements and quality assurance.